A New Scenario of Solar Modulation Model during the Polarity Reversing: Numerical Model

-The observation shows that the solar wind speed $\mathbf{V_{SW}}$ changes with radial and polar position, during periods of minimum solar activity \cite{bame1992ulysses, heber2006cosmic}.
-Along the radial direction of the equatorial plane, the wind speed keeps constant at $430~\mathrm{km/s}$ until reaching the termination shock (TS).
-It decreases to about $170~\mathrm{km/s}$ after across the TS and finally becomes zero or moves to tail-ward in the inner heliosheath because of the barrier of the heliopause (HP) \cite{krimigis2011zero}.
-While in the polar direction, $\mathbf{V_{SW}}$ increases from about $430~\mathrm{km/s}$ to $800~\mathrm{km/s}$ at high polar region, as observed by \cite{heber2006cosmic}.
+The observation shows that the speed of the solar wind $\mathbf{V_{SW}}$ changes with radial and polar position during periods of minimum solar activity \cite{bame1992ulysses, heber2006cosmic}.
+Along the radial direction of the equatorial plane, the wind speed keeps constant at $430~\mathrm{km/s}$ until it reaches the termination shock (TS).
+It decreases to about $170~\mathrm{km/s}$ after across the TS and finally becomes zero or moves tail-ward in the inner heliosheath because of the barrier of the heliopause (HP) \cite{krimigis2011zero}.
+While along the polar direction, $\mathbf{V_{SW}}$ increases from about $430~\mathrm{km/s}$ to $800~\mathrm{km/s}$ in the high polar region, as observed by \cite{heber2006cosmic}.
 The solar wind speed was given by \cite{potgieter2014modulation},